PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.3 =

+* Feature: Added unlimited themes functionality to the core.
+* Feature: Allow disabling of event.prevendDefault() for on click events by adding do-default class.
+* Feature: Added support for session based cookies.
+* Feature: Add Height & Width options to Close Button for better control.
+* Feature: Theme styling is now rendered in the head via inline CSS with an option to disable in the case that popup styles have been moved to the theme stylesheet.
+* Feature: Delay showing the close button after the popup opens.
+Set the delay in ms.
+* Feature: Added stackable popups option to show more than one popup at a time. ( A stackable popup won't close other popups when its opened. )
+* Feature: Added WooCommerce Targeting Conditions.
+* Feature: Added new system info tab on the tools page to make debugging faster.
+* Tweak: Change default responsive mobile size to 95%.
+* Tweak: Change default z-index to 1999999999.
+* Tweak: Add ability to pass a callback to the popmake('close') method.
+* Tweak: Add namespace to click open event ('click.popmakeOpen').
+* Tweak: Add $default arg to popmake_get_popup_meta_group function.
+* Tweak: Auto close content tags using balanceTags().
+* Tweak: Added new popmake_get_popup(), get_the_popup_ID(), popmake_get_the_popup_ID(), popmake_the_popup_ID() functions.
+* Tweak: Check if popup is already open before auto opening.
+* Tweak: Add ajax="true" to gravity forms shortcodes if not there.
+* Tweak: Make auto open cookie key optional.
+* Tweak: Disable fixed position for responsive sizes.
+* Tweak: Compensate for Admin Bar when visible.
+* Tweak: Added options to disable Support & Share admin widgets.
+* Tweak: Added new filter popmake_popup_default_close_text to allow filtering of popup close text.
+* Tweak: Added close text override on a per popup basis.
+New option under Close Settings.
+* Tweak: Choosing a responsive size will automatically disable fixed position & scrollable content.
+* Tweak: Unneeded data attributes are now removed to clean up html.
+* Tweak: Meta has now been compressed into serialized arrays for popups and themes.
+* Tweak: Added new Meta Field management class as a step toward a more maintainable code base.
+* Fix: Add option to disable moving of popup to end of <body>.
+* Fix: Corrected input type under Click-Open Settings meta box.
+* Fix: Description cleanup for popup location.
+* Fix: Correct French translation file name.
+* Fix: Rewrote popup loop to not overwrite global $post breaking some content shortcodes.
+* Fix: Bug when clicking publish with empty name field publish becomes unclickable again.
+* Fix: Sitewide cookie option will not stay unchecked.
+* Fix: Bug where popup & popup_theme meta was stored with other post types on revision.
+* Fix: Bug in the popup_trigger shortcode with $content not being rendered properly.

 = v1.2.2 =
 * Added (string) typecast to prevent errors in wp_localize_script when passing integers.